Wound Care Conditions

 Watch the video below to see how Mary-Sarah Proctor, facing a possible amputation, was treated at the Wound Healing Center.

-Other Options for Wound Healing
+Other Options for Wound Care and Healing

 For some wounds that are large and do not respond well to other treatments, plastic/reconstructive surgery may offer help in the healing process.
 Learn more about wound prevention and risk factors that may lead to chronic wounds here.